Getty Images

 A lot of marketing involves creating what people want.
 Personalized products have become more popular in recent years.
 Rapanui's team created a custom design webpage that lets customers create their own products.
 The page has a conversion rate five times higher than other site pages.

-"Our customizable products are our best-selling category," said Tom Marriott, brand lead at Teemill.
-"We capture browsing intent through on-page SEO and constantly improve the user experience of our design studio, finding that sweet spot between traffic and conversion rate."
+"Our customizable products are our best-selling category," said Tom Marriott, former brand lead at Teemill.
+"We capture browsing intent through on-page [search engine optimization] and constantly improve the user experience of our design studio, finding that sweet spot between traffic and conversion rate."

 3. Partner with charities

 Organizations can also align their environmental actions with sales or promotions.
-For instance, Teemill runs regular tree-planting offers on weekends in coordination with its charity partner Tree-Nation.
+For instance, Teemill runs regular tree-planting offers in coordination with its charity partner, Tree-Nation.
 Teemill stores can choose to promote the offer to their customers, and Tree-Nation will plant a tree with every order.

-"Customers are looking for ways to shop more sustainably, and they like to see their order contributing something positive to the world," said Sara Debreceni, digital content officer at Teemill.
-"Our tree planting weekends are some of our most effective offers, despite offering no discount."
+"Customers are looking for ways to shop more sustainably, and they like to see their order contributing something positive to the world," said Sára Debreceni, former digital content officer at Teemill.
+"Our tree-planting weekends are some of our most effective offers, despite offering no discount."

 4. Promote accessible product information